unamed666/RealesrganGUI/README.md

 # Realesrgan GUI
 ### Based on Real-ESRGAN by xinntao.
-With Graphical User Interface for easy use with some additional features
+With Graphical User Interface for easy use and some additional features

 ## [Download here](https://github.com/eroge69/RealesrganGUI/releases)